software-mansion/protostar/website/docs/cairo-1/07-interacting-with-starknet/08-scripting.md

 protostar call --contract-address $CONTRACT_ADDRESS --function get_balance
 ```

-Of course, we could exclude pulling a specific field from the output to a separate bash function but that's not
+Of course, we could exclude pulling a specific field from the output to a separate bash function, but that's not
 important.

 Using the `--json` flag may also be good if you prefer the more compressed output from protostar commands.